moallemi/NewsCards/README.md

 ### API keys

 You need to supply API / client keys for the various services the app uses.
-That is currently [News Api](https://newsapi.org/) and [Fabric](https://fabric.io) (for Crashlytics).
-You can find information about how to gain access via the relevant links.
+That is currently [News Api](https://newsapi.org/).
+You can find information about how to gain access via the relevant link.

 When you obtain the keys, you can provide them to the app by putting the following in the `gradle.properties` file in your user home: